 • You drive a vehicle regularly, and have a severe disability in both arms that means you have considerable difficulty operating all (or some types of) parking meter.There are also special rules if you’re applying on behalf of a child under the age of three.
 You can get a Blue Badge if your child has a medical condition which means:

 • Either: they must always be accompanied by bulky medical equipment,

 • Or: they need to be kept near a vehicle in case they need emergency medical treatment

 Applications are processed by local authorities.
 In England, you might be charged a statutory maximum admin fee of £10.
 The badge lasts up to three years.
+The LA doesn't send out reminders when they are due to expire.
 You can apply for a Blue Badge online here.
+Please Note: